What is insomnia?

 - Difficulty paying attention, focussing on tasks, or remembering

 - Increased errors or accidents

 - Distress in the stomach and intestines (gastrointestinal tract)

-- Mental disorders like high levels of stress, anxiety or depression could lead to trouble sleeping
+- Mental disorders like high levels of stress, anxiety, or depression

-- Working night shifts, having irregular sleeping hours or travelling a lot through different time zones could affect your sleep patterns
+- Working night shifts, having irregular sleeping hours, or travelling a lot through different time zones

 - Change in work environment or work schedule